-Apple has always kept close control over its smart home ecosystem - named HomeKit - but with the upcoming release of the Siri-enabled HomePod speaker, it's opened things up to allow more companies to connect their products to the new smart speaker - not to mention iPhones, iPads, and Apple TV.
+Apple has always kept close control over its smart home ecosystem - named HomeKit - but with the upcoming release of the Siri-enabled HomePod speaker, it's opened things up to allow more companies to connect their smart devices to the new speaker - not to mention iPhones, iPads, and Apple TV.

 With that in mind, we've gathered together our pick of the best HomeKit devices around - all of which are compatible with the HomePod or can just be used through Siri with your iPhone or iPad.

 Oh, and if you know you want fancy lights in particular, you might want to check out our dedicated guide to the best smart lights for Apple Home.

 What is HomeKit?

 HomeKit was first introduced during WWDC in June 2014, and during WWDC 2016 Apple unveiled its new Home app, which arrived in iOS 10.
 The Home app on your iPhone places the controls for any HomeKit products you own into one simple-to-use app.

 HomeKit is Apple's own smart home framework.
 Built for manufacturers and developers, it can turn the iPhone (or other Apple devices) into a smart home remote.
 With HomeKit functionality, you're able to control smart home products through iOS apps and Siri voice commands.

 What is the Home app on the iPhone?